U.S. airlines asked to delay furloughs if aid deal in sight

-U.S. airlines are pleading for a second $25 billion bailout that would protect jobs for another six months as the current payroll support package is poised to expire at midnight.
+U.S. airlines have been pleading for a second $25 billion bailout that would protect jobs for another six months with the current payroll support package set to expire at midnight.

+Mnuchin was set to meet with House of Representatives Speaker Nancy Pelosi at 12:45 p.m.
+EDT (1645 GMT) to discuss the prospects for a broad package.

+Nick Calio, who heads the airline trade group Airlines for America, said the industry was still pursuing all potential avenues for new assistance as time runs short.

+“People keep talking, but we need results,” Calio told Reuters.
+“We are hopeful but not confident about them reaching a deal on a larger bill.”

-Mnuchin told CNBC he planned to talk to chief executives of airlines later on Wednesday about ongoing talks with House Speaker Nancy Pelosi to reach a deal.
+Mnuchin told CNBC he planned to talk to chief executives of airlines later on Wednesday.

 U.S. airline shares jumped on the news.